lauto16/Equity-research/docs/README.md

 **delay** should be a floating point number, the worst your internet connection is, the higher it should be. normally this value should be between 2.5 and 5.0

-**browser** should be "C" or "c" for Chrome or "F" or "f" for firefox (Firefox is not avalaible yet)
+**browser** should be "C" or "c" for Chrome or "F" or "f" for firefox

 **Recomendations**
 - Because the scraping process is usually dependent on the internet connection and other factors such as computers speed,